Gregory of Rimini: Theory of sentences

-Initially, with the intention of defining theology and natural sciences, Rimini developed a theory of sentences to describe scientific knowledge.
+Initially, with the intention of defining theology and natural sciences, Gregory developed a theory of sentences to describe scientific knowledge.
 He believed sentences neither to be extra-mental nor propositional; in this theory, sentences signify something exclusively by the make-up of their terms, but are neither reducible to individual terms nor are "mental sentences" identifiable.
 Defenders of this view claim that beliefs about the world are too complicated to correspond to specific language structures and thus, cannot serve as objects of scientific knowledge.